 How much compensation can you claim for professional negligence?

-This will be based on the level of loss the client is deemed to have experienced due to the negligence that occurred.
+The amount of professional negligence compensation a claimant can receive will be based on the level of loss the client is deemed to have experienced due to the negligence that occurred.
 The basic principle is that the damages awarded should ‘put things right’ i.e. get the client back to the position they would have been in had the negligence never occurred.

 Should a court find that the client shares some degree of responsibility for the losses and the professional is only partially responsible, this will be reflected in the level of damages awarded.
-In other words, if the court decides that each party is 50% responsible the losses, the damages awarded will be equal to 50% of the losses the client experienced.
+In other words, if the court decides that each party is 50% responsible for the losses, the damages awarded will be equal to 50% of the losses the client experienced.

 Arrange an initial, no obligation consultation with our professional negligence solicitors in London